 Hunting big game with a muzzleloader can be an extremely fulfilling experience and as a result, muzzleloader hunting is becoming more and more popular among hunters these days.
-However, hunting with a muzzleloader can also be extremely challenging and frustrating.
+However, hunting with a muzzleloader (even a top of the line muzzleloader) can also be extremely challenging and frustrating.
 This is especially true with late season muzzleloader hunting where hunters may have to deal with extremely cold and/or wet conditions.
 For those who are planning on taking the old front stuffer out into the woods this year, here are a few cold weather muzzleloader hunting tips that I’ve learned the hard way.

 Properly Seat Bullet

 For both safety and performance reasons, it is extremely important to fully seat the bullet (or ball) snugly against the powder when loading your muzzleloader.
 If there is an air gap between the powder and the projectile, it will act as an obstruction in the barrel, potentially damaging the muzzleloader and causing injury to the shooter.
 Proper and consistent seating of the bullet is also essential to good accuracy when shooting your muzzleloader.